Capri205/OBChestShop/README.md

 only be done when the server is offline.
 ### Shop config file
 The plugin will store shop data in yaml files in the plugin/OBChestShop/Shops/<owner uuid> folder.
 Shops are stored by shop name.
-Shop files are updated according to transaction and changes, so editing these whilst the server is running will result in the changes being overwritten.
-Shops are also saved on shutdown.
+Shop files are updated according to player transactions and setting changes, so editing these whilst the server is running will result in the changes being overwritten.
+Shops are also saved on servershutdown.
 ### Shop state.
 The plugin maintains a running state for each shop.
-Initially when the plugin is loading each shop there is a NoShop state, and as each step in validating and loading the shop is performed the state changes until the shop is at ShopOK state.
-There are about 19 states covering config file status, world status to sign and chest block validation.
+Initially when the plugin is loading each shop there is a 'NoShop' state and as each step in validating and loading the shop is performed the state changes until the shop is at 'ShopOK' state.
+There are about 19 states a shop can be in, covering everything from config file status, world status and sign and chest block validation.
 This state is used by the shop checking and fix processes.
 ### Shop fixing or repair
 The plugin will periodically run through a health check of a shop and will check the shop state to ensure things are working fine.
 The checks include things like validating the world the shop is in still exists, or that the